Gregynog Hall: Gregynog and the Davies sisters

-Gregynog was bought by Margaret and her elder sister Gwendoline Davies in 1920 with the intention of establishing a centre of excellence for the arts, crafts and music which would enrich the lives of the people of Wales in the aftermath of the World War One.
+Gregynog was bought by Margaret and her elder sister Gwendoline Davies in 1920 with the intention of establishing a centre of excellence for the arts, crafts and music which would enrich the lives of the people of Wales in the aftermath of World War One.
 It became famous for music, fine printing and for the sisters' art collections which they bequeathed to the nation.
 These can now be seen in the Davies Galleries of the National Museum of Wales, Cardiff.

 Theirs was one of the most important British collections of French Impressionist and Post-Impressionist painting acquired before 1920.
 Their advisor Hugh Blaker was the younger brother of their governess Jane Blaker.
 The French collection was only one aspect of their interests – it hung at Gregynog alongside Old Masters, prints by Dürer, Rembrandt and Whistler, Chinese and Islamic ceramics, contemporary hand-made furniture commissioned by the sisters, Welsh vernacular furniture as well as contemporary ceramics and crafts.
 Seen as a whole, the sisters' collections are a tribute to the multiplicity and catholicism of their tastes.

 The Gregynog Music Festival, Wales's oldest surviving classical music festival, was established in 1933 by the Davies sisters, with the advice of their friend and advisor, Sir Henry Walford Davies (later Master of the King's Music).
 Many famous names are associated with the Gregynog Festivals, including Gustav Holst, Ralph Vaughan Williams, Edward Elgar and Sir Adrian Boult.
 The Festival is still held at Gregynog every June.
 In more recent years, leading international artistes have performed at Gregynog, including Benjamin Britten and Peter Pears.
 The sisters also established the Gregynog Press, which still exists under the name of Gwasg Gregynog, and is famous for its limited edition hand-printed books with fine bindings and exquisite wood-engraved illustrations.

 Gregynog is also home to the annual Young Musicians Competition which attracts participants from all over Wales and beyond.